valeryan/vscode-phpsab/README.md

 2. Devsense's "PHP Tools" extension setting `php.executablePath`.
 3. This extension's `phpsab.phpExecutablePath` setting.

 The path should lead to the directory where the executable can be found, abd shouldn't include the actual executable itself.
+A leading `~` is expanded to your home directory as well.

 On Windows, if it detects the path has `php.exe` at the end, then it will be removed from the path.
 On other systems, it won't detect or remove anything.